 Tailings management remains one of the most difficult environmental challenges for the oil sands mining sector.
-There are currently more than 170 square kilometres of tailings ponds in Alberta.
+There is currently about 77 square kilometres of oil sands tailings ponds water in Alberta.

-By working with industry, communities and academic research centres, Alberta is developing technologies that will speed up the transformation of tailings into reclaimed land, eventually eliminating tailings ponds as they exist today.
+By working with industry, communities and academic research centres, Alberta is developing technologies that will speed up the transformation of tailings into reclaimed land so that the land can receive a reclamation certificate and be returned to the province.
 In the meantime, strict regulations and a broad and intensive monitoring program are in place to mitigate potential impacts.

-Fast FactsTailings are made up of natural materials including water, fine silts, left-over bitumen, salts and soluble organic compounds.
-They also include solvents that are added to bitumen during the separation process.
+Fast FactsTailings are made up of natural materials including water, fine silts, residual bitumen, salts and soluble organic compounds.
+They also include solvents that are added to the oil sands during the separation process.

-Tailings ponds provide up to 90 per cent of a company's water needs through the re-use of pond water, significantly reducing the amount of fresh water used.
+Tailings ponds provide up to 90 per cent of a company's water needs through the re-use of process-affected water, significantly reducing the amount of fresh water required.

 Comprehensive monitoring programs have not detected impacts from tailings ponds on surface water or potable groundwater.

 In February 2009, the Alberta Energy Resources Conservation Board issued Directive 074 with aggressive criteria for managing tailings:

 - Companies are required to reduce tailings and provide target dates for closure and reclamation of ponds.

 - The Directive also lays out timelines for operators to process fluid tailings at the same rate they produce them, which will eliminate growth in fluid tailings.